Vincentzhang-dv/sv-add32/README.md

-# sv-tb-add32
+# tb-add32
-This is simple example of add32 testbench
+This is simple example of add32 sv testbench